-How to Get Kids to Read and to Love Reading!!!
+Getting Kids to Read and to Love Reading is Possible!!!

 Studies show that children who develop a love of reading will be more likely to to be successful lifelong readers and learners.
 Independent reading seems to lead to the success of lifelong readers, but getting kids to read independently takes time.
 Although some children are born readers, for other children, It’s not easy getting those children to read and to love reading.
 Finding the right book takes time and patience.
 At first you may not be happy about your child’s reading choices, but eventually, they’ll find the “right book” which will get your child to read and to love reading!

 To get kids to read independently seems easy to do, but for some children, it’s a struggle.
 There are several reasons why a child may not like to read, from just not finding the right book to lacking the reading skills to be a successful reader.
 To get kids to read when they don’t like to read is a real problem, but there’s always help available to analyze each child’s learning.
 Getting kids to read may take time, but it is possible!!!

 The General Steps to Teach a Child to Read

 I have been asked numerous times, “How do I get my child to read and to love reading.”
 There are many parts of reading instruction and there are several resources to guide you through the various elements of reading instruction.
 Your child’s teacher should be able to guide you to the areas of concern.
 Two main parts of reading are decoding and comprehension.
 Another part of the reading instruction is remembering and analyzing the story.
 And of course, you have to find the right book to get a child interested in reading!

 These are just some of the steps your child’s teacher will take starting in kindergarten to ensure your child’s success in reading.

 Oral Language – a child’s understanding of the structure of language.

 Phonemic Awareness – a child being able to hear the sounds in words.